micharbet/CLE/doc/README.md

 ### scrn - GNU screen wrapper

 This wrapper is workaround allowing starting CLE inside screen session.
-By default is searches for _yours_ opened/detached session and joins or creates new one.
+By default it searches for _yours_ opened/detached session and joins them.
+Otherwise creates new one.
 You can also run `scrn -j` to obtain list of sessions opened on this account by all users and join them in cooperative mode.
-(Imagine environment whre more users access root's account.
+(Imagine this in environment whre more users access root's account.)

 Another added value is configuration file with nice status line and shortcut Ctrl-Left/Right to switch between windows.

 ### other utilities
-- `aa`  manges aliases
+- `aa`  manages aliases
 - `hh`  makes history searches easier
 - `cle` the most important one - this is the command and control center of the environment.
 Issue `cle help` to read more.